Skip to content

 Project setup guide

-This guide outlines the steps to set up your Pushwoosh project and messaging channels such as push notifications, message inbox, in-app messaging, email, WhatsApp, and SMS.
+This guide outlines the steps to set up your Pushwoosh project and messaging channels such as push notifications, message inbox, in-app messaging, email, WhatsApp, LINE, Kakao, SMS, and Apple and Google Wallet passes.
 Depending on the channel, you’ll configure platform settings, integrate SDKs (if required), and register user data.

 Once a channel is configured, you can start sending messages through the Pushwoosh Control Panel or via the API.